 Garrigues, Richard and Robert Dean, The Birds of Costa Rica: A Field Guide.
 Ithaca: Cornell University Press, 2014.
-Updated and revised edition.
-Compact and complete, now the recommended field guide.

 Stiles, Gary and Alexander Skutch.
 A Guide to the Birds of Costa Rica.
 Ithaca: Cornell University Press, 1990.
 The first field guide specifically for Costa Rica and still very useful, especially the text.